mileweb/docs-content-cdn/docs/portal/traffic-management/overview.md

 | 4            | The button to [create a new edge hostname](</docs/portal/traffic-management/creating-edge-hostname.md>).    |

 ## Edge Hostname Actions
-Clicking the **Actions** drop-down list shows all the available actions that can be performed on edge hostnames.
+Each edge hostname has a vertical ellipsis below the **Actions** column.
+Clicking the ellipsis shows the available actions that can be performed on the selected edge hostname.
 - **Edit**: [Update](</docs/portal/traffic-management/editing-edge-hostname.md>) the selected edge hostname.
 - **Delete**: [Delete](</docs/portal/traffic-management/deleting-edge-hostname.md>) the selected edge hostname.